 Which arbitration clause?
-After the choice of an arbitration institute, it is recommended to include the model arbitration clause of the elected institute in the contract.
+After choosing an arbitration institute, it is strongly recommended that you include the model arbitration clause of the elected institute in the contract.
 When you switch from arbitration institute during contract negotiations, the arbitration clause should be amended according to the agreed institute’s model clause.
 The background of this is that arguments about the meaning or scope of an arbitration clauses has typically been tested in the past, and the arbitration institute will likely have ‘off-the-shelf answers’ to arguments questioning their model clause.

-Points of attention in an arbitration clause #
+Points of attention in drafting an arbitration clause #

 All model arbitration clauses provide for some options.
 Normally, it is advisable to include them:

 - You should agree on a place of arbitration.
 Although the arbitration rules will provide for a solution, identifying a venue improves the enforceability of an arbitral award.
 Although the arbitral proceedings would normally be held in the chosen city, this is not a must (the parties may always agree on other places).
 You should know that all arbitral institutes will allow you to compromise on any place of arbitration.